Annaleya/Annaleya-Portfolio-Final-CLP/README.md

 This is my capstone project for Code Louisville, the project is a portfolio for myself and currently includes the following required features:

+**NOTE: The contact form DOES NOT submit anywhere, there is only JS validation on the form itself

     A typing and deleting effect that can be viewed on the home page made from Javascript

     Media Queries to move content when the page is resized from smaller to larger screens